 Companies have released the usual slew of PR damage control, but if you listen extra closely you can hear them scrambling behind the scenes, working round the clock to use technologies like blockchain to prevent this from ever happening again.

-Even if contaminated food does make it to retailers and onto the customer’s plate, blockchain can mitigate the damage.
-By tracing the food’s journey through the supply chain, one can make a precise determination of when and where the trouble started.
-Instead of recalling the product entirely, costing the company and innocent farmers, only a specific batch can be recalled.
-The process can also happen within hours instead of days or weeks typical of the current system.
+Even if contaminated food does make it to retailers and onto the customer’s plate, the blockchain can mitigate the damage.
+By tracing the food’s journey through the smart contracts along the supply chain, one can make a precise determination of when and where the trouble started.
+The process takes hours instead of the days or weeks typical in the current system, and instead of recalling the product entirely, which penalizes innocent farmers, only a specific batch can be flagged.

 You Are What You Eat

-As the global food supply chain has grown in size, consumers have become more and more alienated from what they eat, leading many to demand labels such as locally-grown, farm-to-table, and sustainable.
-People are anxious about the environmental cost of shipping food across countries, or of unfair practices carried out by other governments.
-Many also believe in supporting local farmers, and that food grown locally is healthier.
+As the global food supply chain has grown in size, consumers have become more and more alienated from what they eat, leading many to feel anxious about the environmental cost of shipping food across the world and unfair labor practices carried out by corporations.
+Many also believe in supporting local farmers and that food grown locally is healthier.
 While there are government regulations on what constitutes ‘organic’ food, other labels may not be as trustworthy.
 With the help of blockchain and IoT track and trace, a customer can scan a QR code on their food and discover its entire life story.
 What farm did it originate from?
 When was it picked?
 How many miles did it travel to get to the grocery store?

-An example of this end-to-end transparency is currently underway in Finland, where the IBM blockchain is being used to show information about fish, including the lake it was caught in, and eventually, which fishermen were responsible.
-In other countries, this level of granular detail is essential for those who want to boycott practices like scraping the ocean floor or catches taken from off-limits parts of the ocean.
+An example of this end-to-end transparency is currently underway in Finland, where the IBM blockchain is being used record which lakes fish were caught in, and which fishermen were responsible.
+This level of granular detail is essential for those who want to boycott ruinous practices like bottom trawling.

-Another issue is the threshold of technology required.
+Another sticking point is the threshold of the technology required.
 Many participants in the supply chain still use pen and paper for their record keeping.
-This could be out of sheer luddism, but one has to accept that many parts of the world are either too remote or not technologically advanced enough to make use of the blockchain.
+This could be out of sheer stubborn luddism, but one has to accept that many parts of the world are either too remote or not technologically advanced enough to make use of the blockchain.
 Many farmers operate at a very narrow profit margin as well, often relying on government subsidies to make ends meet.
-Despite some economics that blockchain brings, many may resist the upfront cost.
+Despite some economic advantages that blockchain brings, many may resist the upfront cost.

-Even if it’s not fully adopted in the near future, blockchain still holds enormous potential for the global food system.
-As the world population grows, the food supply needs to grow with it, and our descendants will thank us if we can find a way to keep everyone fed and healthy.
+Even if it is not fully adopted in the near future, blockchain still holds enormous potential for the global food system.
+As the world population grows, the food supply needs to grow with it, and our descendants will thank us if we can keep everyone fed and healthy.